Belgium has an impressive list of dog breeds that have a rich and colorful history for a small country.

-Its name comes from Malines, the French name for the breed’s Flemish city of origin, Mechelen.
+Its name comes from Malines, the French word for the breed’s Flemish city of origin, Mechelen.

-This dog is totally devoted to its owner and very keen to please.
-It responds very well to training and direction and will cause major problems if it’s ignored or unloved.
+This dog is devoted to its owner and very keen to please.
+It responds very well to training and direction and will cause significant problems if ignored or unloved.

 The male is bigger than the female and more masculine in appearance also.